aCastilloNL/AC-Portfolio/README.md

-# Alfred Castillo's Web Development Portfolio
+# Alfred Castillo's Web Dev Portfolio

-This portfolio was created in March over a span of one month.

-It was developed with the following technologies:
+Developed in March over a span of one month with the following technologies and packages:

-- Javascript, including Object Oriented Programming
+- Javascript with a focus on Object Oriented Programming
 - React
 - Context
 - Hooks